Great spotted kiwi: Breeding and nesting

 Great spotted kiwis are monogamous, with pairings sometimes lasting twenty years.
 Nests are made in burrows.
 The breeding season begins in June and ends in March, as this is when food is plentiful.
 Males reach sexual maturity at 18 months in captivity, while females are able to lay eggs after three years.
 In the wild, sexual maturity for both sexes is between ages three and five.
 Great spotted kiwi males chase females around until the females either run off or mate.
 The pair mates about two to three times during peak activity.
 The gestation period is about a month.
 Females do not eat during this period, as the eggs will take up a fourth of a kiwi's body mass.
-The kiwi egg is among the largest in proportion to the body of any bird, and the yolk takes up 65% of the egg, compared with 35 to 40% in most birds.
+The kiwi egg is among the largest in proportion to the body of any bird, measuring 12–13 cm in length and 6.9–8.5 cm width and weighing 400–470 g.
+The yolk takes up 65% of the egg, compared with 35 to 40% in most birds.
 Females must rely on fat stored from the previous five months to survive.
 Because of the large size of the egg, gestation is uncomfortable for the female, and they do not move much.
 To relieve the pain, females soak themselves in water when they come out of the burrows by dipping their abdomens into puddles.
 The egg-laying season is between August and January.

 After the female lays the egg, the male incubates the egg while the female guards the nest.
 Males only leave the nest for a few hours to hunt, and during this time, the female takes over.
 It takes 75 to 85 days for the egg to hatch.
 The kiwi chick takes 2 to 3 days simply to get out of its egg.
 Kiwi chicks are superprecocial, and are abandoned by their parents after hatching.
 After ten days, chicks venture out of the burrow to hunt.
 Most chicks are killed by predators in the first six months of their life.
 Great spotted kiwis reach full size at year six.
 Unlike most birds, female great spotted kiwis have two ovaries.
 Most birds have only one.
 Great spotted kiwis are distinguishable from other kiwi species by the fact that they can only produce one egg a year, as it takes so much energy to produce the massive egg.